First order corrections to black hole thermodynamics: a simple approach enhanced: Appendix B

 where $\Theta_e$ and $U_\alpha$ denote the conjugate quantities associated with $\Lambda_e$ and $\alpha$, respectively.
 These conjugate quantities can be calculated utilizing the relation $dF=-SdT+\Theta_e d\Lambda_e + U_\alpha d\alpha$.
 Specifically, we have

 and

 Amazingly, the Wald formula \cite{Wald:1993nt,Iyer:1994ys} provides an independent approach to derive the black hole entropy.
-According to the Wald formula, the contribution from the Einstein--Hilbert term is $\frac{A}{4}$, with $A=2 \pi^2 r_h^3$ here.
-At $\mathcal{O}(\alpha)$, the contribution from $\alpha \mathcal{L}_{\text{hd}}$ can be evaluated using the unperturbed metric.
+According to the Wald formula, the contribution from the Einstein--Hilbert term is $\frac{A}{4}$, where $A=2 \pi^2 r_h^3$ in the present example.
+And at $\mathcal{O}(\alpha)$, the contribution from $\alpha \mathcal{L}_{\text{hd}}$ can be evaluated using the unperturbed metric.
 This leads to

 where $r_h$ represents the horizon radius of the perturbed black hole solution.
-By equating eqs.\eqref{ientropy} and \eqref{waldentropy}, we obtain the relation between $\bar{r}_h$ and $r_h$ as
+By equating eqs.\eqref{B1} and \eqref{B6}, we obtain the relation between $\bar{r}_h$ and $r_h$ as